fivebalanceID/Scripts/README.md

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps for Windows Wallet
-1. Download Destop Wallet [Fivebalance Desktop Wallet] (https://github.com/fivebalanceID/Wallet-FBN/blob/master/fivebalance-qt.zip) and Open the FBN Coin Desktop Wallet.
+1. Download Destop Wallet [Fivebalance Desktop Wallet](https://github.com/fivebalanceID/Wallet-FBN/blob/master/fivebalance-qt.zip) and Open the FBN Coin Desktop Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
 3. Send **1000000** **FBN** to **MN1**.
 4. Wait for 10 confirmations.
 5. Go to **Help -> "Debug Window - Console"**